dgenuit/BME547_ICEs/README.md

 # BME547_ICEs
-Repository for any in class exercises not related to the health database
+This repository will include any in class exercise that isnt related to the work that we are doing with the health database. \